yingshaoxo/auto_everything/README.md

 pip install auto_everything --break-system-packages
 ```

 > What the fuck the `debian` or `pip` is thinking of?
-Why we can't use pip to directly install a package anymore? debian/ubuntu linux branch want to force people to let them package go through a strict censorship process so that they can decide what software is OK, what is not?
+Why we can't use pip to directly install a package anymore? **debian/ubuntu linux branch** want to force people to let their package go through **a strict censorship process** so that they can decide which software is good, which is not?

 > npx 'npm install -g *' still working fine, 'export PATH=$PATH:/**/bin/' still working fine.

 > Those **assohle dictators** who in charge never want to make things easy, are they?

 > Where is the freedom?
-My dear people?
+My dear people!

+> What is the difference between `pip install` and `apt install`?
+Simply because **pypi has more freedom**?

 #### Installation (For 3.5 <= Python < 3.10)